- Ranks tied for second on the Bucks’ all-time list for field-goal percentage (.541) and fourth in blocks (589)

-- The only Buck in the last 25 years to record multiple games with 6+ blocks (4) before his 23rd birthday, and his seven such games total in his career is second-most for the Bucks over that time span (Larry Sanders, 9)
+- The only Buck in the last 25 years to record multiple games with 6+ blocks (4) before his 23rd birthday

-2014-15 SEASON HIGHLIGHTS ...
-Blocked at least one shot in 20 straight games from 12/26 to 2/22, which was the third-longest streak in the NBA this season and one game shy of the longest such streak of his career … finished 5th in NBA for blocks per game with 2.01 and was one of seven players in Bucks history to average over 2.0 blocks in a single season … had six games with 5+ blocks, which is the most such games he’s had in a season in his career … was one of five players this season with at least 14 4+ block games (14) … first player since Shawn Bradley in 1995-96 to have at least three games with 6+ blocks in 21 minutes or less in a season … was perfect from the field on 4/3 at BOS, the only time he’s shot 100% with 5+ FGA in his career … grabbed season-high 7 offensive rebounds vs. GSW on 3/28 … on 3/20 at Brooklyn, tied career high with 7 blocked shots in only 21 minutes – the shortest time for any player to get to 7 blocks this season (tied Jason Maxiell on 2/5), and for a Buck since 1985-86 … scored season-high 21 points on 2/25 vs. PHI … played season-high 38 minutes vs. LAL on 2/4 … notched second double-double with 12 pts/season-high 11 reb on 1/29 at ORL … set season high with 4 assists on 1/19 vs. TOR and tied it on 2/6 at HOU and 4/4 vs. ORL … notched first season double-double on 1/2 vs. IND with thenseason- high 14 pts/10 reb … had back-to-back games with 5 blocks for the first time in his career vs. ATL on 12/27 and at CHA on 12/29 … sprained left foot on 11/25 vs. DET and missed 13 games.
+2014-15: Blocked at least one shot in 20 straight games from 12/26 to 2/22, which was the third-longest streak in the NBA in 2014-15 and one game shy of the longest such streak of his career … finished fifth in NBA for blocks per game with 2.01 and was one of seven players in Bucks history to average over 2.0 blocks in a single season … had a career-best six games with 5+ blocks, which is the most such games he’s had in a season in his career … one of five players this season with at least 14 4+ block games (14) … first player since Shawn Bradley in 1995-96 to have at least three games with 6+ blocks in 21 minutes or less in a season … perfect from the field on 4/3 at BOS, the only time he’s shot 100% with 5+ FGA in his career … grabbed season-high seven offensive rebounds vs. GSW on 3/28 … on 3/20 at Brooklyn, tied career high with seven blocked shots in only 21 minutes – the shortest time for any player to get to seven blocks this season (tied Jason Maxiell on 2/5), and for a Buck since 1985-86 … scored season-high 21 points on 2/25 vs. PHI … notched first season double-double on 1/2 vs. IND with then-season-high 14 points and 10 rebounds … had back-to-back games with five blocks for the first time in his career vs. ATL on 12/27 and at CHA on 12/29 … sprained left foot on 11/25 vs. DET and missed 13 games.

 PLAYOFF HISTORY ...
-(10 games, 0 starts) ...
-2015: Averaged 8.8 points, 8.0 rebounds and 1.7 blocks in six games during the First Round series against the Bulls … 57.9 FG% ranked 7th in the league during the playoffs, and 1.67 blocks per game ranked 10th … tied postseason-career-high 14 rebounds on 4/27 at CHI … posted playoff-career-high 4 blocks on 4/25 vs. CHI, making him the first MIL player with at least 4 blocks in a postseason game since Joe Smith on 4/24/04 (5) … notched first career playoff double-double on 4/23 vs. CHI with postseason career highs of 15 pts/14 reb, and with 3 blocks became the first Bucks player since Ervin Johnson on 5/28/01 to post a double-double with at least three blocks in a playoff game … 2013: Saw time in all four of Milwaukee’s postseason games and averaged 1.5 points and 2.0 rebounds in 8.3 minutes per game.
+(12 games, 0 starts) ...
+2017: Played in two of Milwaukee’s First Round games against Toronto … averaged 1.5 points and 2.0 rebounds in 6.0 minutes per game … 2015: Averaged 8.8 points, 8.0 rebounds and 1.7 blocks in six games during the First Round against the Bulls … 57.9 field-goal percentage ranked seventh in the league during the playoffs, and 1.67 blocks per game ranked 10th … tied postseason-career-high 14 rebounds on 4/27 at CHI … posted playoff-career-high four blocks on 4/25 vs. CHI, making him the first Bucks player with at least four blocks in a postseason game since Joe Smith on 4/24/04 (5) … notched first career playoff double-double on 4/23 vs. CHI with postseason career highs of 15 points and 14 rebounds, and with three blocks became the first Bucks player since Ervin Johnson on 5/28/01 to post a double-double with at least three blocks in a playoff game … 2013: Saw time in all four of Milwaukee’s postseason games vs. MIA and averaged 1.5 points and 2.0 rebounds in 8.3 minutes per game.

 COLLEGE ...
-UNC’s all-time leader in blocks per game (2.56 – 12th in ACC history) and second in total swats (279 – 11th in ACC) ... had a career-high nine blocks on the aircraft carrier against Michigan State, tying the second-most ever by a Tar Heel ... finished his career tied for eighth in UNC history in point/rebound double-doubles ...
-2011-12: First-Team All-ACC … averaged 13.7 points, 9.9 rebounds and 2.9 blocks (12th in the nation) in 29.1 minutes per game ... joined Jackie Manuel (2004, 2005) as the only Tar Heel to repeat on league’s all-defensive team ... joined Duke’s Shelden Williams (2005, 2006) as the only repeat winners of the ACC Defensive Player of the Year Award ... a CBSSports.com Third Team All-American and Second-Team NABC All-District selection ...
-2010-11: Averaged 11.7 points and an ACC-leading 3.2 blocks (7th in the nation) ... ranked second in the conference in rebounding (10.1 rpg) ... named the top defensive player in the country by FoxSports.com and Yahoo!
+North Carolina’s all-time leader in blocks per game (2.56 – 12th in ACC history) and second in total swats (279 – 11th in ACC) ... had a career-high nine blocks on the deck of the USS Carl Vinson in the inaugural Carrier Classic against Michigan State, tying the second-most ever by a Tar Heel ... finished his career tied for eighth in UNC history in point/rebound double-doubles ...
+2011-12: First-Team All-ACC … averaged 13.7 points, 9.9 rebounds and 2.9 blocks (12th in the nation) in 29.1 minutes per game ... joined Jackie Manuel (2004, 2005) as the only Tar Heels to repeat on league’s all-defensive team ... joined Duke’s Shelden Williams (2005, 2006) as the only repeat winners of the ACC Defensive Player of the Year Award ... a CBSSports.com Third Team All-American and Second-Team NABC All-District selection ...
+2010-11: Averaged 11.7 points and an ACC-leading 3.2 blocks (7th in the nation) ... ranked second in the conference in rebounding (10.1) ... named the top defensive player in the country by FoxSports.com and Yahoo!
 Sports ... chosen as the ACC Defensive Player of the Year ... a USBWA All-District selection ... pulled down a career-high 18 boards vs. Duke in the ACC final on 3/13 ... posted 18 double-doubles (ranking 11th nationally), including nine straight from 2/27-3/25, the longest streak by a Tar Heel since Billy Cunningham had 10 in a row in 1965 ... averaged 14.0 points, 10.5 rebounds and 3.8 blocks in the four NCAA Tournament games ...
 2009-10: Averaged 5.7 points, 4.4 rebounds and 1.6 blocks in 15.8 minutes per game.

 PERSONAL ...
-Born John Allen Henson on 12/28/90, in Greensboro, N.C. ... son of Matt and Annette Henson ...
-2009 McDonald’s All American ... has lived in seven different states already in his life ... his father played basketball at Norfolk State ... grew six inches over his sophomore and junior year of high school ... entered UNC at just 185 pounds ... is an avid fisherman in his spare time ... participated in Bucks Own the Future Statewide Bus Tour presented by Pick ’n Save in 2015, visiting cities around Green Bay, Wis., to interact with fans at community events and host basketball clincs ... for a Bucks Summer Experience in 2013, he went on a fishing trip with two Bucks fans on Lake Michigan ... a big football fan, Henson visited Lambeau Field as part of a Bucks event in 2012 ... his sister, Amber Henson, plays for Duke’s women’s basketball team ... his biggest superstition is to “knock on wood” ... on Twitter as @_John_Henson_.
+Born John Allen Henson in Greensboro, N.C. ... son of Matt and Annette Henson ...
+2009 McDonald’s All American ... has lived in seven different states already in his life ... his father played basketball at Norfolk State ... entered UNC at just 185 pounds ... is an avid fisherman in his spare time ... for a Bucks Summer Experience in 2013, he went on a fishing trip with two Bucks fans on Lake Michigan ... a big football fan, Henson visited Lambeau Field as part of a Bucks event in 2012 ... his sister, Amber Henson, played for Duke’s women’s basketball team ... his biggest superstition is to “knock on wood” ... on Twitter as @Johnhenson31.